canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Integrate MLflow with Notebook
 ------------------------------

-In this section, we're going to create a notebook server in Kubeflow and connect it to MLflow.
-This will allow our notebook logic to talk to MLflow in the background.
-Let's get started.
+In this section, you are going to create a Kubeflow notebook server and connect it to MLflow.

-First, to be able to use MLflow credentials in your Kubeflow notebook, visit the dashboard at ``http://10.64.140.43.nip.io/`` and fill the username and password which you configured in the previous :ref:`kubeflow-section` section e.g. ``admin`` and ``admin``.
+First, to be able to use MLflow credentials in your Kubeflow notebook, go to the MLflow dashboard at ``http://10.64.140.43.nip.io/`` and use the username and password you configured in the previous :ref:`kubeflow-section` section.
+For example, ``admin`` and ``admin``.

-Click on start setup to setup the Kubeflow user for the first time.
+Click on ``Start setup`` to setup the Kubeflow user for the first time.

 Select ``Finish`` to finish the process.

-Now a Kubernetes namespace was created for your user.
+Now a Kubernetes namespace is created for your user.

-Now go back to the Dashboard.
-From the left panel, choose notebooks.
-Select +New Notebook.
+Now go back to the dashboard.
+From the left panel, choose ``Ǹotebooks``.
+Select ``+New Notebook``.

-At this point, we can name the notebook as we want, and choose the desired image and resource limits.
-For now, let's just keep things simple:
+At this point, name the notebook as you prefer, and choose the desired image and resource limits.
+For example, you can use the following details:

-1. For ``Name``, enter ``test-notebook``.
+1. ``Name``: ``test-notebook``.
 2. Expand the *Custom Notebook* section and for ``image``, select ``kubeflownotebookswg/jupyter-tensorflow-full:v1.7.0``.

-Now, in order to allow our notebook server access to MLflow, we need to enable some special configuration options.
+Now, to allow your notebook server access to MLflow, you need to enable some configuration options.
 Scroll down to ``Data Volumes -> Advanced options`` and from the ``Configurations`` dropdown, choose the following options:

 1. Allow access to Kubeflow pipelines.
 2. Allow access to MinIO.